GR

 Applications

 I build useful applications relating to my professional expertise and interests.
-In recent years, I've built the following applications:
+I've built the following applications:

 Tenacio.
-A project management tool designed for obsessive individuals.
+A project management tool designed for people with too much on their plate.

 Whistler.
 A simple and secure whistleblowing application for organisations.

 Incident Manager.
-The first application for incident management teams focused on team performance.
+The first application for incident management teams focused on team performance, with integrated AI support.

 Photography